XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 #### Amazon Web Servives

 Amazon Web Services (AWS) is a popular virtualized hosting environment.
-You can run `rippled`  in that environment.
-Ripple does not recommend using Elastic Block Storage (EBS), because the maximum number of IOPS (5,000) may not be able to keep up with the heaviest demands, but it is very expensive.
+You can run rippled in AWS, but Ripple does not recommend using Elastic Block Storage (EBS).
+Elastic Block Storage's maximum number of IOPS (5,000) is insufficient for `rippled`'s heaviest loads, despite being very expensive.

 AWS instance stores (`ephemeral` storage) do not have these constraints.
 Therefore, Ripple recommends deploying `rippled` servers with host types such as `M3` that have instance storage.
 The `database_path` and `node_db` path should each reside on instance storage.